Re4ch-Jay/CodeAda/README.md

 # CodeAda a developer community.

 #### CodeAda is a masive developer platform in Cambodia with forums, job board and more.
-#### This of CodeAda sort of like facebook but for developers.
-You could spend hours in our platform.
+#### Think of CodeAda sort of like facebook but for developers.
+You could spend hours in our platform without feeling bored.

 ### This project is can not happend without the contributors below
 1. Phat Panhareach